Faculty

 ![]() website | email Ph.
 902-585-1162 Room 312 |

 Melanie Coombs, Ph.D.
 I am an immunologist who investigates how the immune system responds to microbes and cancer.
 My research interests include the investigation of mechanisms underlying the anticancer and immunomodulatory effects of natural products such as phytochemicals and host defense peptides.
-I am examining the function of amphibian host defense peptides to provide insights for wildlife conservators relevant for the worsening population declines of amphibians worldwide.
-A primary question that my research addresses is what are the benefits of host defense peptides on cancer and/or immune cell function?
+A primary question that my research addresses is what are the benefits of modified host defense peptides and phytochemicals on colorectal cancer and/or immune cell function?
 Courses |

 |